 - Do not speed.
 Another 36 percent of deadly motorcycle accidents in the U.S. involve speeding.
 While motorcycles are often seen as recreational vehicles, joyrides often turn into fatal events that could have been prevented.

 - Wear your helmet.
 Though motorcycle helmet laws do not exist in all states, it is proven that wearing a regulation motorcycle helmet can not only save your life but also prevent serious head injuries and brain trauma.
 Currently, only 63 percent of bikers regularly wear a helmet.

-- Watch for rough road.
+- Watch for a rough road.
 Many serious motorcycle accidents are caused by flaws in the road that drivers in other vehicles would not notice.
 Train tracks, grooves, bridges, potholes, and bumps can throw a bike off balance and lead to serious injuries and even death.

 - Be visible.
 A large number of motorcycle accidents take place when cars turn into motorcycles or drive in front of them.
 Use your headlights and wear bright clothing.
 Be aware that a car may not see you.

 - Take lessons.
 A significant number of bike crashes happen simply because the rider is not experienced.
 Make sure that you know how to properly operate your motorcycle.